-It is not necessary for Paralegals in the other Provinces to become licensed and they work as Paralegals under supervision of Barrister Solicitors.
+It is not necessary for Paralegals in the other Provinces to become licensed and they work as Paralegals under supervision of Barristers and Solicitors.

 Many university courses last for years and for experienced personnel looking to change their careers, this may not be a viable option as they all need to continue their earning potential.
 Qualifying no longer needs to take years for the mature student who wishes to study online.
 This is where our intensive and fully comprehensive online program makes it all possible.
 Students can combine their working experience with our Paralegal Courses, fast track their career and qualify in months.

-Paralegals are not able to do the work which are reserved for Solicitors and Barristers and since they mostly work under supervision, they are not required to achieve the same level of competency as Barristers and Solicitors.
+Paralegals are not able to do the work which are reserved for Barristers and Solicitors and since they mostly work under supervision, they are not required to achieve the same level of competency as Barristers and Solicitors.
 Their role is to provide lower operating costs, hence the growth in the Paralegal Profession.
 This continued growth combined with the opportunity to study online is transforming the working lives of many.

 With the increasing popularity of online courses, qualifying in Canadian Law has become more convenient.
 We offer individual modules which can be taken over time to enhance your portfolio.
 Whether you wish to work as a Paralegal or a Legal Assistant, we have a suitable course for you.